SouthernMethodistUniversity/access/sections/ethics.md

     * [Big Data](https://github.com/SouthernMethodistUniversity/data/blob/master/sections/bigdata.md)

-## Discussion
+## Reflection prompt
 Think about the digital project or research you are or will be working on.
-Pair up with another person near you and discuss:
+If you had to describe your project to someone unfamiliar with your research, could you do the following:

 1. In 1 minute each, what is the *purpose* of your project—what does it *aim* to do?
 2. In 1 minute each, what is the *design* of your project—*how* will you do this?
-3. In relation to each of your projects' purpose and design, what might be some ethical concerns that fall beyond questions of legality or the purview of the IRB?
+3. In relation your projects' purpose and design, what might be some ethical concerns that fall beyond questions of legality or the purview of the IRB?

 [<<< Previous](access.md) | [Next >>>](people.md)
 -----